ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 **Do not forget to change the server name.**

-See the previous steps running in the screen cast below:
+See the previous steps running in the screencast below:

 ![](./gifs/photscan_gpu_node_start.gif) <br>